rossta/rossta.github.com/source/blog/2018-12-27-why-rails-system-tests-matter.html.md

   - Rails
 ---

-*This post has been edited to reflect Thomas Walpole's corrections in the comments.*

 I get the feeling a lot of RSpec users don’t know about the advantages of Rails 5.1 changes as part of the introduction of system tests.
 RSpec has had feature tests for a long time?
 What’s the big deal?

 ### Background